rockymeza/exemplify/README.md

 ## TODO
 - Allow customization of the labels (HTML, JS, ...).
 - Unify the JavaScript and CSS wrapping code, it is not very DRY.
-- Determine if the `exemplify.init` function is even useful, or if Exemplify should just be a jQuery plugin.
 - Test in other browsers